mollymf517/miRNA_curation/README.txt

 Contains the known precursor sequences used.
 The precursor names are extracted from this file.

 hg38.refGene.gtf
 Human Genome 38 genome annotations.
-Obtained from UCSC Genome Browser
+Obtained from UCSC Genome Browser.

 refSeq.fa
 Human Genome 38 sequences in fasta format.
 Obtained from NCBI.

 artificialSeq.fastq
 A file containing artificial sequences to be used as miRNAs.
 Used for testing.

+artSeqShort.fastq
+A smaller version of artificialSeq.fastq used for quick testing.

+smalltest.fa
+A small fasta file containing the first 15 (13) precursors, used for testing.

 /allSeqs (several files)
 files for a blastdb called allSeqs that contains hg38 transcript ids and sequences.
 Created from refSeq.fa.